Prag8855/aab/content/guides/renew-german-freelance-visa.md

 Date_updated: 2023-01-04
 ---

 This guide shows you how to **renew** a [German freelance visa](/glossary/Freelance%20visa) before it expires.
-If you don't already have a German freelance visa, and you want to get one, read [this guide](/guides/how-to-get-a-german-freelance-visa).
+To apply for a new German freelance visa read [this guide](/guides/how-to-get-a-german-freelance-visa) instead.

 This guide was written for freelancers in Berlin.
-It is based on my own experience, and it is verified by a relocation consultant.
 If you live in another city, the process can be a little different.

 {% include "blocks/_tableOfContents.html" %}